 Internet Access Policy.
 Access can be managed by a policy.
 Use the settings on this screen to establish an access policy (after the Save Settings button is clicked).
-Selecting a policy from the drop-down menu will display that policy's settings.
 To delete a policy, select that policy's number and click the Delete button.
 To view all the policies, click the Summary button.
 (Policies can be deleted from the Summary screen by selecting the policy or policies and clicking the Delete button.
 To return to the Internet Access tab, click the Close button.)